DSoftofficial/Tilder/README.md

 * [Submit bugs and feature requests](https://github.com/dsoftofficial/tilder/issues), and help us verify as they are checked in
 * Review [source code changes](https://github.com/dsoftofficial/tilder/pulls)

+If anyone is interested in contributing in Tilder.Then read this wiki:[]
 <!--If you are interested in fixing issues and contributing directly to the code base,
 please see the document [How to Contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute), which covers the following: